Kp0c/war-crimes-map/README.md

   zoom in
 - Improve performance of mapping.
 Not sure what we can do here, because we need to map tens of thousands events on tens of thousands cities.
 - Do better scaling.
 With the current scaling approach, zoomed in version looks very ugly
+- Add more unit tests to cover service and components logic

 ## How to run
 1. Clone the repo